jondot/padrino-warden/README.md

 You can now login at
   http://localhost/sessions/login

-After login you can fiddle with +current_user+ for anything you need.
+After login you can fiddle with *current\_user* for anything you need.

 == Multi Sub-Apps